Home

 Fire Island NY

-Fire Island NY I discovered in 2024 that another of the early Blitz Buggies went to the Ocean Beach Fire Department on Fire Island NY.
+Fire Island NY I discovered in 2024 that one of the early Blitz Buggies went to the Ocean Beach Fire Department on Fire Island NY.
 (There were also several other Jeep fire trucks on Fire Island, just off the Atlantic shore of Long Island.)
 The ladder rack on this truck may be a later addition, requiring moving the siren to the front fender.

 Photo by John Toomey, courtesy of Long Island Fire Trucks.com, where it is identified as a 1953 Willys, although the front grille indicates it is a 1954 or later model.